-June is National Indigenous History Month and it’s a great opportunity to learn about the distinct cultures and traditions of the many First Nations in Metro Vancouver.
+National Day for Truth and Reconciliation is happening on Saturday, September 30, and the whole month is a great opportunity to learn about the distinct cultures and traditions of the many First Nations in Metro Vancouver.

 There are 10 First Nations in the region, with Vancouver located on the unceded, traditional territories of the xʷməθkʷəy̓əm (Musqueam Indian Band), Sḵwx̱wú7mesh (Squamish Nation), and səlilwətaɬ (Tsleil-Waututh Nation).

-With National Indigenous Peoples Day just around the corner on June 21, now is the time to celebrate and support Indigenous artists, businesses, and organizations in the spirit of reconciliation.
+With Orange Shirt Day also around the corner on September 30, now is the time to celebrate and support Indigenous artists, businesses, and organizations in the spirit of reconciliation.

 Here are 11 places to experience Indigenous Culture in and around Metro Vancouver.